Localization, Convexity, and Star Aggregation: From margins to upper bounds

 for $\c F' = \cup_{\lambda \in [0,1]} \lambda \c F + (1-\lambda) \c F$ (the Minkowski sum).
 After symmetrization and contraction arguments, which follow along the lines of \citet{liang_learning_2015}, we have the following result.
 The proof is given in Appendix \ref{prf:offset-basic}. \begin{restatable}{prop}{symmetrization} Let $\c F$ be a model class, $\psi$ a $(\mu,d)$-convex loss, and $f^*$ the population minimizer of the $\psi$-risk.
 Then, the star estimator $\tilde f$ satisfies the excess risk bound

-where the $\ep'_i$ are i.i.d. symmetric Rademacher random variables, $\c F' = \cup_{\lambda \in [0,1]} \lambda \c F + (1-\lambda) \c F$, and $\Psi: \bb{R} \to \bb{R}$ is any increasing, convex function. \end{restatable} \begin{remark} \emph{Proposition \ref{thm:offset-basic} quantifies localization for the loss $\psi$.
+where the $\ep'_i$ are i.i.d. symmetric Rademacher random variables, $\c F' = \cup_{\lambda \in [0,1]} \lambda \c F + (1-\lambda) \c F$, and $\Psi: \bb{R} \to \bb{R}$ is any increasing, convex function. \end{restatable} \begin{remark} Proposition \ref{thm:offset-basic} quantifies localization for the loss $\psi$.
 The excess risk is upper bounded by a \emph{non-centered} Rademacher complexity with the asymmetric term $-\mu(d(f_i,f_i^*)/3)$.
 This term captures the fact that hypotheses $f$ which are far from $f^*$ perform worse in expectation, and are thus unlikely to be selected.
-As a result, these hypotheses do not contribute much to the excess risk. } \end{remark}
+As a result, these hypotheses do not contribute much to the excess risk. \end{remark} \begin{remark} This bound contains the unknown quantity $f^* \in \c F$, and using it requires taking the supremum over possible $f^*$.
+This leaves open the possibility of exploiting prior information of the form $f^* \in \c P \subsetneq \c F$.
+While our bound is stated in expectation, a more elaborate symmetrization argument can provide data-dependent bounds on the excess risk, see \citet{liang_learning_2015}. \end{remark}